Trump's new EPA pick defends rollbacks as Democrats call him 'extreme'

 WASHINGTON (Reuters) - Democratic lawmakers on Wednesday slammed U.S. President Donald Trump’s new pick to run the Environmental Protection Agency as a pro-business extremist, but harbored little hope of blocking his confirmation in the Republican-controlled Senate.

 Trump nominated EPA Acting Administrator Andrew Wheeler to run the agency permanently last week.

 If confirmed, Wheeler would continue to push the Trump administration’s deregulatory and pro-fossil fuels agenda but without the constant criticism over alleged mismanagement that plagued his predecessor Scott Pruitt.

+His nomination has pleased business groups, but angered environmental advocates, some of whom protested the hearing.

-“Mr. Wheeler is certainly not the ethically-bereft embarrassment that Scott Pruitt proved to be,” Senator Tom Carper, the top Democrat on the Senate Environment and Public Works Committee, said in opening remarks at Wheeler’s confirmation hearing.
+“Mr. Wheeler is certainly not the ethically-bereft embarrassment that Scott Pruitt proved to be,” Senator Tom Carper, the top Democrat on the Senate Environment and Public Works Committee, said at the hearing.

 Carper, however, added: “Mr Wheeler’s environmental policies appear to be just as extreme as his predecessor’s.”

-Wheeler’s opening remarks, which were briefly interrupted by shouting environmental protesters, focused on what he called his work to reduce the regulatory burden on business while also protecting air and water quality for Americans.
+Wheeler defended his record so far at EPA, largely defined by moves to undo or weaken Obama-era environmental regulations, casting it as a way to reduce the regulatory burden on business while also protecting air and water quality for Americans.

-Wheeler’s record so far at the EPA has largely been a continuation of Pruitt’s moves to undo or weaken Obama-era environmental regulations - a tack that has won him praise from business groups and Republican lawmakers.

 Among his accomplishments at the EPA, Wheeler last year finalized a proposal to replace Obama-era federal curbs on carbon dioxide emissions from power plants with a new rule placing much of that power in the hands of states.

-He has also overseen the EPA’s gutting of the justification for Obama-era mercury emissions, and a reduction in the number of waterways under federal protection.
+He has also overseen the EPA’s gutting of the justification for Obama-era mercury emissions limits, a proposal to reduce the number of waterways under federal protection, and efforts to lower targets for vehicle fuel efficiency.

-Democrats pressed Wheeler on his record and also his past work lobbying on behalf of energy companies, including underground coal giant Murray Energy, a vocal proponent of reduced environmental and safety regulation.
+Democrats pressed Wheeler on his record and also his past work lobbying on behalf of energy companies like underground coal giant Murray Energy, a vocal proponent of reduced environmental and safety regulation.

 Senator Sheldon Whitehouse, a Rhode Island Democrat, held up photos of Wheeler attending meetings between Murray’s Chief Executive Robert Murray and Trump administration officials, and asked Wheeler for a full accounting of the number of such meetings he had arranged for the coal company.